Uniformizing complex ODEs and applications: Homogeneous vector fields and their foliations

 \item[(a)] $\{ \textsc{P} = 0 \} \subset \Delta_{\infty}$ is invariant by $\tilf_{\infty}$.

 \item[(b)] $\{ \textsc{P} =0 \} \subset \Delta_{\infty}$ is not invariant by $\tilf_{\infty}$.

 \end{description}

-\begin{obs} {\rm In much of what follows the possibility of having $\{ \textsc{P} = 0 \}$ invariant by $\tilf_{\infty}$ will be excluded from the discussion since it does not take place in the case of semi-complete (and hence of complete) vector fields, cf. Proposition~\ref{aproposition}.} \end{obs}
+\begin{obs} {\rm It will be seen later (Propositions~\ref{aproposition} and~\ref{aproposition2}) that $\{P = 0\} (\subseteq \Delta_{\infty})$ is not invariant by $\tilf_{\infty}$ provided that the homogeneous polynomial vector field of degree $d \geq 2$ is supposed also to be semi-complete.
+For this reason the possibility of having $\{P=0\}$ invariant by $\tilf_{\infty}$ will be excluded from our discussion.} \end{obs}

 Our purpose is now to equip the leaves of $\tilf$ in $\Delta_{\infty}$ with an abelian form $\omega_1$ naturally related to the holonomy of the leaf in question.
-This will be done in the affine $\C^3$ where the coordinates $(x,y,z)$ are defined.
-With the preceding notations, let us fix a regular leaf $L_{\infty} \subset \Delta_{\infty}$ and a point $p \in L_{\infty}$.
-Assume that $p$ is a regular point for $\tilf$ or that $p$ is a singular point for the same foliation being $L_{\infty}$ a connected separatrix for $\tilf$ at $p$.
+This will be done in the affine copy of $\C^3$ in $M$ corresponding to the domain of definition of the coordinates $(x,y,z)$.
+With the preceding notations, let us fix a regular leaf $L_{\infty} \subset \Delta_{\infty}$ and a point $p \in L_{\infty}$ regular for $\tilf$.
 Under this assumption, the leaf $L_{\infty}$ can locally be parametrized in the form $(x,y(x))$, or $(x(y),y)$, and $z=0$.
 It suffices to consider a local parametrization of the form $(x,y(x))$ since the other possibility is analogous.
 The vector field $\tXX$ then yields

 Therefore

 Thus we define an abelian form $\omega_1$ on $L_{\infty}$ by declaring that the coefficient of $\omega_1$ at $(x,y(x))$ is nothing but $-H(x,y(x)) / F(x,y(x))$ (the minus sign is only a matter of convention).
 In particular we note that possible non-trivial common factors between $F,H$ are automatically canceled out in the definition of $\omega_1$.
 If the leaf were parameterized in the form $(x(y),y)$, the analogous result would yield for coefficient $-H(x,y(x)) / G(x,y(x))$.
 The form $\omega_1$ is the ``logarithmic derivative of the holonomy'' for the foliation $\tilf_S$ induced on the cone $S$ over $L_{\infty}$.
 This means the following: let $L$ be a leaf of $\tilf_S$ and consider a path $c:[0,1] \mapsto L$, on $L$.
 Denoting by ${\rm Hol}(c)$ the holonomy associated to $c$, we have